 Enthusiasm is high.
 According to 2024 research from Microsoft and LinkedIn, 78% of knowledge workers are bringing their own AI tools into the workplace.
 Strong incentives exist for individuals to demonstrate fluency in AI, proficiency with AI tools, and the ability to apply AI to their work.

-However, there’s a but.
+However, there’s a “but.”
 Despite meaningful progress in driving ad hoc and experimental usage of AI, only a small—barely double-digit—percentage of marketing organizations are seeing increases in efficiency and performance from those efforts.
 Speaking generally, the return on investment just hasn’t materialized.
 The promise of increased efficiency, speed and scale of content production, personalized customer and partner journeys, and new kinds of insights remains unrealized for most.

 More than a year into the journey, progress has stalled for the vast majority of marketing organizations.
 Why?
 And more importantly, how can leaders generate—or regain—momentum?